jhmlam/NucleicNet/README.md

 * Rather than visualising only a fixed percentile of multi-label voxels.
 We implemented a thresholding scheme based on bit fraction (fractional height on logo diagrams) at each location.
 This allows a more systematic visualisation of multi-labels.

 ## Upcoming v 1.2
-- [ ] Blast Clust is retired from PDB since January 2022.
+- [ ] Mmseq2.
+[Blast Clust is retired from PDB since April 2022](https://groups.google.com/a/rcsb.org/g/api/c/ALLI4pouK_w).
 While we kept a version from January 2022, we will likely transit to the MMseq2 clusters.
-- [ ] NPIDB is no longer available.
+- [ ] NPIDB.
+NPIDB is no longer available.
 We will remove this dependency completely in the future.
-- [ ] A better handle for structures with size exceeding pdb format limit.
+- [ ] Cif and Ensemble.
+A better handle for structures with size exceeding pdb format limit.
+[PDB finally distribute assembly cif in May 2022!](https://www.rcsb.org/news/feature/62559153c8eabd0c4864f208)
-- [ ] Bayesian hierarchical model for base classication considering pyrimidine, purine and null.
+- [ ] Bayesian hierarchical model.
+For base classication considering pyrimidine, purine and null.
+For site non site classification, considering site non-site.

 # FAQ